• Home

 These Felt Christmas Cookies are an adorable craft for pretend play or to hang on your Christmas tree.
 Kids will enjoy decorating each colorful cookie just like the real thing, but without the mess!

 Decorating Christmas cookies is one of my very favorite holiday activities, but the truth is, it can get pretty messy!
 On top of being messy, it can take some time to make the cookies, cool them, and get out the frosting and decorations to make your cookies look good.
 Plus, if you are trying to do this with small children, you can count on the mess being twice as big.
 That’s where these fun Felt Christmas Cookies come into play, literally!
 With this fun felt DIY Christmas play set, you can let them decorate cookies for Christmas all afternoon.
+After making the cookies your kids can decide if they are going to become a permanent part of their play kitchen or if they are going to be used as Christmas decorations.

 Felt Christmas Cookies Craft Tutorial